MoheEdeen/MoheEdeen/README.md

 Hi there 👋
-My name is Mohe, and I am a freshman Computer Science student at the University of Maryland.
+My name is Mohe, and I am a sophomore Computer Science student at the University of Maryland.